TharrmashasthaPV/Good-First-Issues-in-Qiskit-Terra/README.md

 We also worked on enabling this feature on registerless circuits.

 ### 2. Issues in visualizion, testing and documentation.
 In visualization, testing and documentation, we worked on various relatively independent issues, although we focused more on the issues relating to bugs in visualization.
-For most of the issues, we only neede to do some addition and/or modification of code in their corresponding classes.
+For most of the issues, we only needed to do some addition and/or modification of code in their corresponding classes.

 #### 2.1 Issues related to text drawer
 We worked on and fixed three issues that related to the text drawer.
 The first issue ([#6290](https://github.com/Qiskit/qiskit-terra/pull/6290)) was that the text drawings of the classical conditions when ```cregbundle``` was set to ```False``` was inconsistent with the other two drawers.
-While the latex and MPL drawers drew classical control as bullets, they were drawn as boxes in the text drawer.
+While the latex and MPL drawers drew classical control as bullets, the conditions were drawn as boxes in the text drawer.
 While resolving this issue, we found a related issue in the text drawer that when ```cregbundle``` is set to ```False``` and ```reverse_bits``` is set to ```True```, the ordering of the bullets of classical conditions were incorrect.
 We fixed these bugs in [#6370](https://github.com/Qiskit/qiskit-terra/issues/6370).
 We also fixed an issue of text drawer ([#6178](https://github.com/Qiskit/qiskit-terra/pull/6178)) in which when custom instructions are added to a circuit using arbitrary qubit and classical bit inputs, the drawer drew them incorrectly.
 This issue was fixed in [#6242](https://github.com/Qiskit/qiskit-terra/pull/6242).

 #### 2.2 Issues related to MPL drawer